olympus/.github/profile/README.md

 ### Contributing

-To **join the organization, you need an existing GitHub account**.
-[Sign up with GitHub](https://github.com/signup) if you do not have an account already.
-Afterwards, contact the European webmaster team through [Quest / ServiceNow](https://olympusprod.service-now.com/sp?id=sc_cat_item_sp&sys_id=2e67479ddb8fd510418bb6b1f3961909&sysparm_category=eca3f272db5b0150418bb6b1f39619b4), they will invite you.
+To **join the organization, you need an existing GitHub account!** [Sign up with GitHub](https://github.com/signup) if you do not have an account already.
+Afterwards, contact the European webmaster team through [Quest / ServiceNow](https://olympusprod.service-now.com/sp?id=sc_cat_item_sp&sys_id=2e67479ddb8fd510418bb6b1f3961909&sysparm_category=eca3f272db5b0150418bb6b1f39619b4), they will verify the request and invite you.

 Access to the Olymus Organization on GitHub is restricted to Olympus employees worldwide and official Olympus suppliers.